seancdavis/seancdavis-com/www/src/pages/hire-me.md

 ### Teaching & Speaking

 I'm open to teaching workshops and courses, or to giving talks at meetups or conferences.
 I've done both in the past, and I'm happy to discuss your needs.

+### Web Development

+I like to work a limited number of freelance web development projects every year to keep me fresh and to work with emerging patterns and technologies.
+I'd be happy to discuss details to see if it is a good mutual fit, and if I have availability.

+If the project would consider using Stackbit for content editing, I'm often more motivated to take it on.

 ## Contracting Process